sam103114/forklift/README.md

 # forklift
 A multi-purpose reverse proxy.

-Rotates through hosts and distubtes requests based on uptime
+Rotates through hosts and distubtes requests based on uptime.